vin0010/SystemDesign/Problems.md

 -

 ## Tips
+- Database
   - Don't talk anything about database during estimation and clarification
+  - Talk about engine selction for indexing type based on read or write heavy ([Engine selection for performance](Database.md#performance) )
 -
 ## 1. Distributed Metrics/Logging
 - Use message broker